 There’s no reason for a processor to impose a cancellation fee if they’re offering honest, competitive rates.

 Wow!
 You can get a $300 Costco cash card just for opening a new merchant account.
 Hmm, how much does Costco have to make from a merchant account to justify giving away $300 to every business that signs up?
-Even with a product markup of 50%, they're still starting off $150 in the hole.
-That's not even taking into consideration their profit sharing with their partner Elavon.
+Even with a product markup of 50%, they’re still starting off $150 in the hole.
+That’s not even taking into consideration their profit sharing with their partner Elavon.

 The point is that Costco is making a lot of money on credit card processing at the expense of small business owners.
 They’re a great big-box retailer, but they should choose their partners more carefully.

-Do yourself (a big) favor and steer clear of Costco's credit card processing catastrophe.
-Find the best credit card processing rates here at CardFellow by getting multiple quotes from reputable processors instantly.
+Do yourself a (big) favor and steer clear of Costco’s credit card processing catastrophe.
+Find the best credit card processing here at CardFellow by getting multiple quotes from reputable processors instantly.
 No cancellation fees, no “qualified” transactions, just competitive pricing.